Quentin Tarantino

 Quentin Tarantino and Steve Buscemi on the set of 'Reservoir Dogs'

-The fate of "Reservoir Dogs" was largely determined by chance (and the help of a familiar producer, Lawrence Bender): the script ended up in the hands of Harvey Keitel at the right moment.
+"Reservoir Dogs" fate was largely determined by chance (and help from producer Lawrence Bender): the script landed in Harvey Keitel's hands at just the right moment.
 The renowned actor helped attract attention to the project and played one of the main roles himself – Mr. White.

 The success of 'Reservoir Dogs' marked the beginning of Tarantino's brilliant career